Conservation Commission — May 27, 2026

 Topics discussed

-An enforcement order against the City of Lowell DPW regarding vegetation removal and soil disturbance within a 100-foot buffer zone of Black Brook caused by employees attempting to clear illegal dumping.
+An enforcement order issued to the City of Lowell DPW regarding vegetation removal and soil disturbance within a wetland buffer zone.

 Controversy & dissent